 LoCAL is by design a gender-sensitive approach to climate change adaptation, as it brings the planning and budgeting process for climate change adaptation closer to those who need it - and to those who are directly able to respond to those needs.
 Overall, 51 per cent of the total number of beneficiaries of LoCAL investments are women.
 While the specific criteria for the PBCRG system vary from one country to another, most designs include specific gendersensitive performance measures, and over half of both direct and indirect beneficiaries of such investments are women.
-Highlights of country experience in this area for 2019 follow.
+Highlights of country experience in this area for 2019/2020 follow.

-The Government of Bhutan uses gender-responsive planning and budgeting to achieve the larger goal of gender mainstreaming.
+- The Government of Bhutan uses gender-responsive planning and budgeting to achieve the larger goal of gender mainstreaming.
 Although these efforts are still at a nascent stage, the government has taken a number of critical institutional as well as policy measures that serve as entry points for strengthening gender-responsive planning and budgeting in the country.
-The government is also mainstreaming gender, environment, climate change, disaster and poverty in local planning

-- through the institution of central and local mainstreaming reference groups. - In The Gambia, the LoCAL mechanism deployed under the JSF Programme integrated gender in its design and followed through in its implementation.
-In 2019, around 11,000 women benefited from JSF Programme interventions.
+The government is also mainstreaming gender, environment, climate change, disaster and poverty in local planning through the institution of central and local mainstreaming reference groups. - In The Gambia, the LoCAL mechanism deployed under the JSF Programme - integrated gender in its design and followed through in its implementation.
+To date, around 11,000 women benefited from JSF Programme interventions.
 Also, a call for proposals to identify commercially viable pro-youth and gender-responsive investment projects resulted in six shortlisted project proposals.
 LoCAL has been supporting project developers in further structuring their financing proposals and maximizing developmental and climate goals, with a focus on promoting women's economic empowerment.
-The proposals will be submitted to the UNCDF Local Development Finance Investment Committee in 2020. - Gender equality has also been integrated since the design stage in the LoCAL mechanism embedded in the GrEEn Programme in Ghana.
+The proposals are under review by the UNCDF Local Development Finance Investment Committee.

+- Gender equality has also been integrated since the design stage in the LoCAL mechanism embedded in the GrEEn Programme in Ghana.
 As with the JSF Programme in The Gambia, the GrEEn Programme sets forth objectives for women and girls in terms of the number of temporary jobs created, the percentage of investments financed by the PBCRGs which are pro-women and the number of female beneficiaries of the investments. - In Cambodia, the LoCAL-Local Governments and Climate Change Project continues to strengthen gender mainstreaming in the subnational climate change adaptation programme.
-LoCAL supported the drafting of a policy on gender equality in subnational development and a gender action plan; these were approved by the NCDD-S in May 2019. - In Mali, the ANICT has asked LoCAL to provide support for implementation of its new gender policy, and a letter of agreement was signed in 2019. - Mozambique has taken numerous measures to ensure women's voices are heard and their

-- needs considered in LoCAL implementation.
-A minimum quota has been for women's inclusion on the district consultative councils. which make decisions about investments in the context of the LoCAL grant.
+LoCAL supported the drafting of a policy on gender equality in subnational development and a gender action plan; these were approved by the NCDD-S in May 2019. - In Mali, the ANICT has asked LoCAL to provide support for implementation of its new gender policy, and a letter of agreement was signed in 2019. - Mozambique has taken numerous measures to ensure women's voices are heard and their needs considered in LoCAL implementation.
+A minimum quota has been for women's inclusion on the district consultative councils, which make decisions about investments in the context of the LoCAL grant.
 Also, at least 50 per cent of identified and financed projects must specifically target women's development.
 As part of the LoCAL scale-up process, a study was carried out to analyse gender aspects and ensure gender mainstreaming into the overall LoCAL programmatic design.
 As a result, a two-pillared gender strategy will guide LoCAL interventions: (i) strengthening and mainstreaming gender equality and equity in existing LoCAL interventions, and (ii) strengthening gender planning and transformation capacity at the district level through specific gender equity interventions.
-Further, gender indicators have been added to the annual performance assessment system. - Concrete investments have been made that target women in particular.
-In Niger, women are the main beneficiaries of a number of investments made during the pilot phase.
-One project - rehabilitation of degraded land provided 200 women with temporary jobs in rehabilitating the land and planting new trees.
-The project simultaneously reduced the risk of flooding and provided additional income to women and their families.
-Many of the country's water projects specifically benefit women, as they spend a disproportionate amount of their time each day fetching water.
-The rehabilitation of a number of wells through LoCAL has greatly improved access to water and thus reduced the amount of time women need to spend walking to the nearest well.
-The same benefits are observed in other LoCAL countries.
+Further, gender indicators have been added to the annual performance assessment system.